almet/notmyidea/python/writing-pelican.rst

 Those days, I've wrote a little python application to fit my blogging needs.
 I'm an occasional blogger, a vim lover, I like restructured text and DVCSes.

 Pelican (for calepin) is just a simple tool to generate your blog as static files, letting you using your editor of choice (vim!).
 It's easy to extend, and has a template support.

 I've made it to fit *my* needs.
-I mean that I hope it will fit yours, but maybe it wont.
+I hope it will fit yours, but maybe it wont, and it have not be designed to feet everyone's needs.

 Need an example ?
 You're looking at it !
 This weblog is using pelican to be generated, also for the atom feeds.